simengangstad/simengangstad.github.io/_posts/2016-11-11-The-Swift-Project-Day-37.md

 Then retrieving the data for the given cell is a piece of cake.

-Very happy with the outcome of this assignment
+Very happy with the outcome of this assignment.